Things you need to do before you leave, from confirming your visa to finding accommodation, packing and booking an airport pick up.

-If you're a first year undergraduate moving to Melbourne, you may be eligible for our Melbourne Accommodation Program.
+If you're a first year undergraduate moving to Melbourne, you may be eligible for University Accommodation.
 This offers guaranteed beds to eligible students in student apartments for the first year of their studies.

-If you'd prefer to wait until you arrive in Melbourne to secure your long-term housing, you'll need to arrange temporary accommodation before departing your home country.
+If you prefer to wait until you arrive in Melbourne to secure your long-term housing, we recommend you arrange temporary accommodation before departing your home country.